-- performs an eligible activity listed in the Taxonomy delegated acts, - contributes substantially to one of the six environmental objectives by complying with the Technical Screening Criteria listed in the delegated acts, - does not cause any significant harm to other EU taxonomy-aligned environmental objectives (DNSH principle - Do Not Significantly Harm), - provides minimum social safeguards.
+- performs an eligible activity listed in the Taxonomy delegated acts, - contributes substantially to one of the six environmental objectives by complying with the Technical Screening Criteria listed in the delegated acts, - does not cause any significant harm to other EU Taxonomy-aligned environmental objectives (DNSH principle - Do Not Significantly Harm), - provides minimum social safeguards.

-At 31 December 2022, 95% of AMPERE Gestion's activity is Taxonomy-eligible based on its main activity listed in the delegated acts of the Taxonomy regulation, its other activities being hedging products or liquidities.
+At 31 December 2023, 94% of AMPERE Gestion's activity is Taxonomy-eligible based on its main activity listed in the delegated acts of the Taxonomy regulation.
+Its remaining activities are hedging products or liquidities held at fund and mandate level.